MicrosoftDocs/power-platform/power-platform/guidance/coe/release-notes/governance-1.30.md

 ## Cloud flows

-All flows have been updated to use the Common Data Service (current environment) connector for reliability and performance improvements.
+All flows have been updated to use the Microsoft Dataverse (current environment) connector for reliability and performance improvements.

 [!INCLUDE[footer-include](../../../includes/footer-banner.md)]